Lilab-SNNU/Orf/README.md

  - genome_gtf: Fill in the absolute path of the species genome annoated file related to circRNA(not the relative path!).

- - raw_reads: Fill in the absolute path of the Ribo-Seq data related to your interest species(not the relative path!).
+ - raw_reads: Fill in the absolute path of the Ribo-Seq data(One or two tissue samples data in the same species) related to your interest species(not the relative path!).

  - ribosome_fasta: Fill in the absolute path of the rRNA data related to your interset species(not the relative path!).